Zhangxy1999/TCRL_HSI_NoisyLabels/README.md

 # Usage
 * Download the dataset from the [website](https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes), and then modify the **data path** in 'HSI_dataset.py'->'load_dataset(Dataset):'
 * Run 'TCRL_main.py' for training and test.
 The demo is conducted on the UP dataset with 52 clean samples and 24 noisy samples under sym noise type.
+The results can be found in folder 'log/UPXXXXX'.
 * Other datasets: open the 'configs --> tcrl.py', then modify the following five parameters 'dataset/input_channel/num_classes/train_size/percent', and run 'TCRL_main.py'.

 Note: Some results are provided in the folder 'TCRL-result'.
 Our method has been tested on both Windows and Linux platforms, and the results may vary slightly due to differences in the system and GPU.